ProMeText/multilingual-medieval-aligner-workshop/README.md

 The scripts relies on a prior phase of text segmentation at syntagm level using regular expressions or bert-based segmentation to match grammatical syntagms and produce a more precise alignment.

+## Installation

+**Caveat**: the code is being tested on Python 3.9 and 3.10 due to some libraries limitations.

+`pip3 install -r requirements.txt`

 ## Training the segmenter

 The segmenter we use is based on a Bert AutoModelForTokenClassification that is trainable.